Adamantish/SelfTrumpet/README.md

  - Rails + Postgres on the back.
  - Jquery + Backbone + SCSS on the front.
  - Using JSON APIs (github)
- - Making RESTful JSON API in Sinatra
+ - Uses RESTful JSON API in Sinatra.
+(Packaged into a gem in my repo named Follower)
  - Rspec, Jasmine, Cucumber, Capybara, VCR, PhantomJS for testing.

  Includes a module called Editable I came up with for simplifying the creation of edit-in-place forms.